Can CleanSpark Inc. (CLSK) Remain Competitive?

 CLSK’s Market Performance

-CLSK stocks went up by 12.59% for the week, with a monthly drop of -25.75% and a quarterly performance of 0.22%, while its annual performance rate touched -65.35%.
-The volatility ratio for the week stands at 7.07% while the volatility levels for the past 30 days are set at 7.35% for CleanSpark Inc. The simple moving average for the period of the last 20 days is -2.82% for CLSK stocks with a simple moving average of -42.83% for the last 200 days.
+CLSK stocks went down by -27.61% for the week, with a monthly drop of -31.79% and a quarterly performance of -23.87%, while its annual performance rate touched -72.56%.
+The volatility ratio for the week stands at 6.99% while the volatility levels for the past 30 days are set at 7.42% for CleanSpark Inc. The simple moving average for the period of the last 20 days is -18.35% for CLSK stocks with a simple moving average of -53.10% for the last 200 days.

 Analysts’ Opinion of CLSK